 (Ben G. Bareja.
 June 2012)

-Note: The list of Literature Cited is in the Mainpage.
+Note: The lists of contributors and Literature Cited are in the History of Photosynthesis Mainpage.